jcubic/lips/REFERENCE.md

 ## string->vector
 ```
-(string->list string)
+(string->vector string)
-(string->list string start)
+(string->vector string start)
-(string->list string start end)
+(string->vector string start end)

-Function that copies given range of string to list.
+Function that copies given range of string to vector.
 If no start is specified it use
 start of the string, if no end is specified it convert to the end of the string.
 ```